-Obesity in cats generally triggers diabetes, and this is a big issue for older cats.
+Obesity in cats generally triggers diabetes, a big health issue for older cats.

-To control this disease, many veterinarians recommend a diet high in protein and low in carbohydrates.
+To control diabetes in cats, veterinarians recommend a diet high in protein and low in carbohydrates.
 In some cats, with a quick treatment, diabetes has a complete remission.

 Senior cats with kidney disease :